sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

     If your score on the final exam is higher than your lowest quiz score, I'll use the final exam score to replace the lowest quiz score.

-* On the last day of class, we'll have a poster session.
-There will be more details on the course [webpage](/teaching/fa18-b2_ma220).
+* There will be a poster session on the last day of class.
+You'll have to put together a poster about a topic related to calculus.
+You'll find more details on the [webpage](/teaching/fa18-b3_ma126).

 * You'll get a full score for the participation component of your grade as long as I am able to see that you are putting in a good faith effort to engage with the class.
 If at any point during the block I think that you might not get a full participation score, I'll reach out and let you know what you need to be doing to get a full participation score.